-European festivals offer the best of both worlds: international DJs and live acts, plus a holiday into the bargain.
+European festivals offer the best of both worlds: international DJs and live acts, plus you get a holiday out of it too.
 You just need to make the right choice for your summer rave-cation.
-From sizzling boat parties in Croatia to live music in historical cities and ancient coastal towns, the options are overwhelming.
-To help you out, we’ve shortlisted some of the best summer events taking place in Europe this summer.
+From sizzling boat parties in Croatia to live music in historical cities and ancient coastal towns, the options are properly overwhelming.
+To help you out, we’ve shortlisted some of the best summer events taking place in Europe this summer, breaking them down by country.
 Get booking and you could soon find yourself a long way from the usual muddy British fields.

 RECOMMENDED: The best UK music festivals

 This magical, mountainside marvel – which takes place a whole 850m above sea level, and is now in its 10th year – is less about the big-name headliners than the breathtaking views.
 Amid this backdrop, revellers can partake in yoga, mingle with the villagers, witness sunrise DJ sets and more.
 Plus, it ends the way all festivals should: with a pool party in a spa.

 Line-up includes KiNK, Jane Fitz, Miss Jay, Magda, Quest, Tristan da Cunha, Total Refreshment Centre Takeover, Steam Down, Karandila, Gipsydelica, Susumu Zongamin, Phil MFU and Kenichi Iwasa, Mount Liberation Unlimited

 A Croatian banger in the dance fest calendar